 Eating gave her comfort.
 However, the shame and guilt that came from all the eating, made her purge.
 Bulimia was Lady Diana’s escape mechanism from all her marital problems.
 Prince Charles was having an affair with Camilla Parker Bowles, which bothered Princess Diana to no end.

 Even on their honeymoon, much to Princess Diana’s surprise, the Prince brought 8 novels to read on the yacht.
 On the other hand, Diana would gobble down everything she could eat and puke four times a day.

 Her life with Charles, according to her, left her suicidal and depressed.
-She often cut herself or purposely injured herself in attempts to gain attention from her husband.
-Although she claimed that he never showed her any emotion.
+She often cut herself or purposely injured herself in an attempt to gain attention from her husband.
+However, she claimed that he never showed her any emotion.